 About Coushatta Casino Resort

-Coushatta Casino Resort is located in Kinder, Louisiana on US Highway 165 (I-10 exit 44) and features over 2,000 slots and more than 65 table games including live poker, plus live bingo and off-track betting.
+Coushatta Casino Resort is located in Kinder, LA on Highway 165 (I-10 exit 44), featuring over 2,000 slots and more than 55 table games, plus live poker, off-track betting and sportsbook.
+Bingo Hall is scheduled for reopening in Spring 2023.
 Phone 800-584-7263 for more information or visit the website at www.ccrla.com.